Home | About me | Contact | What's new | Privacy | Search

 Access to local streets and driveways is limited and there are overpasses at most major intersections.
 While it has the general appearance and function of a narrow freeway, the route is technically classified as a "super-arterial" rather than a freeway and, as such, the road is a hybrid between a major arterial street and minor expressway.

-While most of the parkway is controlled-access, the eastern and western ends each have two at-grade, signalized intersections; these are intended to provide a controlled transition from quasi-freeway conditions to the signalized surface roadways that the parkway connects to on either end.
-At the far eastern end, the parkway crosses Weidner Rd. at a signalized, at-grade intersection and then ends at a signalized intersection where it merges with the pre-existing O'Connor Rd.
-Through traffic can then continue east on O'Connor the short distance to I-35.
-The western end meets NW Military Hwy. and Lockhill-Selma Rd. at signalized, at-grade intersections before tying-into the pre-existing Wurzbach Rd. where through traffic can continue west to I-10 and beyond.
+The western end meets NW Military Hwy. and Lockhill-Selma Rd. at signalized, at-grade intersections before tying-into the pre-existing Wurzbach Rd. where through traffic can continue west to I‑10 and beyond.
 Improvements were made to that section of Wurzbach to support the anticipated increases in traffic from the completed parkway, and additional improvements are being considered.

 There are currently no direct connectors to US 281.
 Instead, traffic destined to US 281 exits the parkway and uses the US 281 access roads.
-Traffic wanting to make a "left turn" from the parkway onto US 281 instead turns right onto the US 281 access road, then makes a U-turn at the next downstream turnaround (Bitters Rd. or Nakoma Dr.) Initial plans considered two possible interchange designs including an elevated roundabout or a mixed flyover and cloverleaf interchange, but funding limitations, traffic projections, and additional restrictions caused by the proximity to San Antonio International Airport's runways caused those plans to be shelved.
+Traffic wanting to make a "left turn" from the parkway onto US 281 instead turns right onto the US 281 access road, then makes a U‑turn at the next downstream turnaround (i.e Bitters Rd. or Nakoma Dr.) Initial plans considered two possible interchange designs including an elevated roundabout or a mixed flyover and cloverleaf interchange, but funding limitations, traffic projections, and additional restrictions caused by the proximity to San Antonio International Airport's runways caused those plans to be shelved.
 TxDOT has indicated they may study an interchange again if future traffic volumes warrant.

 EXITS

-EASTBOUND
+EASTBOUND from Lockhill-Selma:

-• Alon Loop (right-in/right-out)
+• Alon Loop

-• Alon Market driveways (two right-in/right-outs)
+• Alon Market driveway (x2)

-• FM 1535/NW Military Hwy (signalized intersection)
+• FM 1535/NW Military Hwy.

-• Barshop Jewish Community Center (right-in/right-out)
+• Barshop Jewish Community Center

-• FM 2696/Blanco Rd
+• FM 2696/Blanco Rd.

-• Vista Del Norte Dr (right-in/right-out)
+• Vista Del Norte Dr.

-• West Ave
+• West Ave.

 • US 281

-• Jones-Maltsberger Rd
+• Jones-Maltsberger Rd.

-• Bitters Recycling Center (right-in/right-out)
+• Bitters Recycling Center

-• Starcrest Dr
+• Starcrest Dr.

-• Wetmore Rd
+• Wetmore Rd.

-• Nacogdoches Rd
+• Nacogdoches Rd.

-• FM 2252/Perrin-Beitel Rd
+• FM 2252/Perrin-Beitel Rd.

-• Heros Stadium/Tool Yard (right-in/right-out)
+• Heros Stadium/Tool Yard

-• Thousand Oaks Dr
+• Thousand Oaks Dr.

 • Turnaround

-• Weidner Rd (signalized intersection)
+• Weidner Rd.

-• Tech Com Dr (right-in/right-out)
+• Tech Com Dr.

-• Parkway ends at O'Connor Rd/Crosswinds Way (signalized intersection)
+• Parkway ends at O'Connor Rd./Crosswinds Way

-• Weidner Rd (signalized intersection)
+• Weidner Rd.

-• Thousand Oaks Dr
+• Thousand Oaks Dr.

-• Heros Stadium (right-in/right-out)
+• Heros Stadium

-• FM 2252/Perrin-Beitel Rd
+• FM 2252/Perrin-Beitel Rd.

-• Nacogdoches Rd
+• Nacogdoches Rd.

-• Wetmore Rd
+• Wetmore Rd.

-• McAllister Park (right-in/right-out)
+• McAllister Park

-• Starcrest Dr
+• Starcrest Dr.

-• Jones-Maltsberger Rd
+• Jones-Maltsberger Rd.

 • US 281

-• West Ave
+• West Ave.

-• Vista Del Norte Dr (right-in/right-out)
+• Vista Del Norte Dr.

-• FM 2696/Blanco Rd (signalized intersection)
+• FM 2696/Blanco Rd.

-• Bluffton Oaks (right-in/right-out)
+• Bluffton Oaks

-• FM 1535/NW Military Hwy (signalized intersection)
+• FM 1535/NW Military Hwy.

-• Inverness Blvd (right-in/right-out)
+• Inverness Blvd.

 SPEED LIMITS